dfelinto/blender-manual/manual/render/cycles/baking.rst

       Both meshes need to have the same :term:`Topology` (number of faces and face order).

 Max Ray Distance
-   Distance to use for the inward ray cast when using selected to active.
+   Distance to use for the inward ray cast when using *Selected to Active*.
    Ray distance is only available when not using *Cage*.